rakutentech/js-miniapp/js-miniapp-sdk/README.md

 ### 4. Show Ads

-Mini App SDK allows to display ads upon requesting from Mini apps.
+Mini App SDK allows to display ads upon requesting from Mini apps requesting from Mini apps with ad unit id.
-This requires the mini-app to have obtained/enrolled the required ad units with the host app.
+This requires to pass in ad unit id to the host app in order to load the ad associated with the ad unit id.
 Currently two ad types are supported,
 1. Interstitial
 2. Rewarded